timmo001/home-panel/docs/docs/configuration.md

 #### name

-The name is automatically pulled from [HASS][hass], but you can set a custom name if you like.
+The name is automatically pulled from [Home Assistant][hass], but you can set a custom name if you like.

 ```json
           "name": "Night/Film Mode",